groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/working-with-editabledocument/get-html-markup-in-different-forms.md

 ```

 First parameterless overload, like previous one, leaves links to the external images intact.
 Second, that obtains external resource prefix, adds this prefix to every url in the 'src' attribute of every IMG tag, that is found inside HTML->BODY markup.

+As in previous sample, starting from the [version 23.9](https://releases.groupdocs.com/editor/net/release-notes/2023/groupdocs-editor-for-net-23-9-release-notes/) it may be not only a prefix, but also a template string.

 ## Getting base64-encoded content